Dogs

 Stage 4: Anestrus

 Anestrus is the resting stage.
-It’s the break between heat cycles, and it usually lasts around 4 months.
+It’s the break between heat cycles, which usually lasts around four months.

 In this stage of a female dog’s period cycle, hormones are low, and there are no signs of heat.
 Your dog will act like her usual self, and you don’t need to take any special steps unless you're planning a spay or breeding in the future.
 This is the time her body resets.